Xmerlin7/BOOTLOADER/README.md

 - Write tests for your changes.
 - Submit a pull request with a clear description.

-## Support

-For assistance or support, refer to the [documentation](https://github.com/yourusername/bootloader-project/wiki) or open an [issue](https://github.com/yourusername/bootloader-project/issues).

 ## Project Status

 The Bootloader Project is actively maintained and developed.
 Feedback, bug reports, and feature requests are welcome.

 ## Feedback

 We value your feedback!
-Contact us at [contact@bootloaderproject.com] with any suggestions or concerns.
+Contact me at [LinkedIn](https://www.linkedin.com/in/seif-ahmed-a27125227/) with any suggestions or concerns.